jencampbell/jencampbell.github.io/_pages/publications.md

 ## Panels and Posters

+- Yifei Dong, Michelle Craig, and Jennifer Campbell.
+2019.
+Evaluating the Effect of Follow-up Questions in an Online Exercise.
+In Proceedings of the 50th ACM Technical Symposium on Computer Science Education (SIGCSE '19).
+Association for Computing Machinery, New York, NY, USA, 1256.
 - Jennifer Campbell, Stan Kurkovsky, Chun Wai Liew, and Anya Tafliovich.
 2016.
 Scrum and Agile Methods in Software Engineering Courses.
 In Proceedings of the 47th ACM Technical Symposium on Computing Science Education (SIGCSE '16).
 319-320.
 - Daniel D. Garcia, Jennifer Campbell, John DeNero, Mary Lou Dorf, and Stuart Reges.
 2016.
 CS10K Teachers by 2017?: Try CS1K+ students NOW!
 Coping with the Largest CS1 Courses in History.
 In Proceedings of the 47th ACM Technical Symposium on Computing Science Education (SIGCSE '16).
 396-397.
 - Diane Horton and Jennifer Campbell.
 2014.
 Impact of reward structures in an inverted course.
 In Proceedings of the 2014 conference on Innovation & technology in computer science education (ITiCSE '14).
 ACM, New York, NY, USA, 341-341.